Day Trips from Sydney by Train: 5 Easy Routes Without a Car

 My love of this part of the coast began in my primary school years when I spent almost every school holidays in the caravan park at Umina Beach.
 We love it so much that about 10 years ago we bought a house here to retire to one day.

 In recent years the area has come to life transitioning from dull commuter suburb to a coastal foodie hotspot.
-It’s does not take long to find first signs of this with one of our favourite cafes Link and Pin just opposite the station.
+It’s doesn’t take long to find first signs of this with one of our favourite cafes Link and Pin just opposite the station.
 Pop in on arrival for a great coffee (and more) served by a super friendly team.

 Another popular lunch option is seafood from Fishermans Wharf.
 Either grab some takeaway or splurge on a meal in the attached restaurant.

-With a full belly its time to check out the towns other highlights.
+With a full belly it’s time to check out the town’s other highlights.

 The local bus (53) to Ettalong Beach takes less than 10 mins.
 Once you are there, stroll the 2km waterfront walk to Umina Beach.
 Several buses will get you back to Woy Woy.
 Alternatively, you can take the ferry to Palm Beach and make your way back to Sydney on the bus.